codefortulsa/tgov-scraper-js/docs/architecture.md

 - `GET /api/documents/:id` - Get a specific document
 - `POST /api/meeting-documents` - Download and link meeting agenda documents

+### 4. Transcription Service
+**Purpose**: Convert audio to text and manage transcriptions
+- Transcribes audio files using the OpenAI Whisper API
+- Stores and manages transcription results with time-aligned segments
+- Processes transcription jobs asynchronously
+- Provides APIs for accessing transcriptions

+**Key Endpoints**:
+- `POST /transcribe` - Request transcription for an audio file
+- `GET /jobs/:jobId` - Get the status of a transcription job
+- `GET /transcriptions/:transcriptionId` - Get a transcription by ID
+- `GET /meetings/:meetingId/transcriptions` - Get all transcriptions for a meeting

 ## Cross-Service Communication

 Services communicate with each other using type-safe API calls through the Encore client library: